-Fredrik Jo- (died) 5th (buried)12th Son of tenant farmer Johannes Internal hansson in hannes Johansson and living wife disease.
-1/4 (year old).
-Child.
-Holmen Södergård
+Fredrik Jo- (died) 5th (buried) 12th Son of tenant farmer Johannes Internal hansson in hannes Johansson and living wife disease 1⁄2 (of a year old) - Child Holmen Södergård

 Sometime in 1826, Johannes's family moved to Sjöarp, a farm just south of Lake Frucken in Linderås Parish.
 During this time, Sjöarp was owned by three farmers: Sven Olofsson, Peter Persson, and Jonas Persson.
-All three lived at Sjöarp with their families.97
+All three lived at Sjöarp with their families.108